-The Government has launched a new website, Educate Against Hate.
-The website is one of several measures the government is pursuing to counter Islamist extremism.
-To visit the website, please visit http://educateagainsthate.com/
+The Government has launched a website, Educate against Hate.
+The website is one of several measures the government is pursuing to counter Islamist/ Fascist extremism.
+To visit the website, please click here.

-The school has produced a leaflet for Parents/Carers also available in the Foyer and on our website.
+The school has produced a leaflet for Parents/Carers also available in the Foyer and on the website.